Nuit du Petit Saint-Jean de Valréas

 Nuit du Petit Saint-Jean — edition 2026

-522nd edition of the Nuit du Petit Saint-Jean, on June 23, 2026, in Valréas.
-Uninterrupted tradition since 1504: nocturnal torchlight procession of over 400 participants in medieval costumes through the alleys of the Enclave des Papes.
+522nd edition of the Nuit du Petit Saint-Jean, on Friday, June 19, 2026, in Valréas.
+Uninterrupted tradition since 1504: nocturnal torchlight procession of over 400 costumed medieval figures through the streets of the Enclave des Papes, from the Notre-Dame-de-Nazareth church to the Château de Simiane.
 A three-year-old child, the Petit Saint-Jean, presides over the ceremony.
-The oldest popular festival in France still in operation.
+The oldest active popular festival in France.
 Free admission.

 522nd Nuit du Petit Saint-Jean — 2026 Edition

-Over 400 volunteer participants, from families in Valréas and the Enclave des Papes, will don their carefully crafted medieval and Renaissance costumes to recreate the traditional procession.
-Knights in chain mail, crossbowmen, court ladies, pages, jugglers, pilgrims, and dignitaries will parade through the alleys illuminated by their torches and flamboys, to the sound of period fifes and drums.
+More than 400 volunteer participants, from families in Valréas and the Enclave des Papes, will don their carefully crafted medieval and Renaissance costumes to recreate the traditional procession.
+Knights in chainmail, crossbowmen, court ladies, pages, jugglers, pilgrims, and dignitaries will parade from the Notre-Dame-de-Nazareth church to the Château de Simiane, by the light of torches and flambeaux, to the sound of period fifes and drums.

 Highlights Nuit du Petit Saint-Jean 2026